mikedilger/mosaic-spec/docs/identity.md

 ## Master keys and Subkeys

-Users may have subsidiary public keys, known as *subkeys*, *signing keys* or *device keys* (these terms being mostly functionally interchangeable).
+Users MAY have subsidiary public keys, known as *subkeys*, *signing keys* or *device keys* (these terms being mostly functionally interchangeable).

 The purpose of subkeys is for online usage in less secure environments, where